-The concept of steering oneself through life occurs once in a Ptolemaic letter.
+The concept of steering oneself through life occurs once in a Ptolemaic letter, P.Lond.
+1.42 (UPZ I 59), where the verb διακυβερν ω was used.
 The metaphorical use of the verb "to pilot" and the noun "pilot" becomes more frequent in literary attestations of the Roman period.
 In the second century it is noteworthy that Dio Chrysostom in Or.
 63.7.8 writes that "Tyche governs a man's life," using the verb with a sense very similar to the line on the block.
 What makes Dio's attestation notable is the fact that he refers to a deity as the pilot of mortal life.
 Generally, in fact, man is presented as his own pilot, while life and troubles are regarded as the waves of a tempest.
-Thus the Cappadocian fathers, who frequently employ the phrase, encourage man to overcome the waves of trouble, becoming safe pilots of their life; for example, Gregory of Nyssa, in his On Virginity says that the good man "like a good pilot with his boat, looks only up to heaven in guiding his life."
+Thus the Cappadocian fathers, who frequently employ the phrase, encourage man to overcome the waves of trouble, becoming safe pilots of their life, e.g., Basil, Hom. in principium proverbiorum or Gregory of Nyssa, in his On Virginity (De virginitate 23.6.8), who says that the good man "like a good pilot with his boat, looks only up to heaven in guiding his life."
 Like Dio, however, John Chrysostom, in his On Genesis (In Genesim 53.118.16), regards God as the pilot: "We navigate through the sea of our present life, led by the great pilot, God."

-Ammon, the Greek form of the name of the Egyptian god Amun, was the dominant traditional god of the oases.
+Ammon, the Greek form of the name of the Egyptian god Amun, was the dominant traditional god of the oases (SB V 8440, Wagner 1987: 329-34).
 The hellenized Ammon had his main sanctuary in the Siwa Oasis, which Alexander the Great famously visited in early 331; from this visit originated the claim that Alexander was Ammon's son.
-Ammon appears as the great god in the Historia Alexandri Magni.
+Ammon appears as the μ $\gamma\alpha\varsigma$ $\theta\epsilon$ ς , the great god, in the Historia Alexandri Magni (recensio byzantine) 1.
+1261.

-If the concept that the gods, and one god in particular, give life to men is uncommon in Greek literature, it is a commonplace in Egypt from as early as the Old Kingdom.
+If the concept that the gods and one god in particular give life to men is uncommon in Greek literature, it is a commonplace in Egypt from as early as the Old Kingdom.
 Amun was regularly seen as the source of life, but more interesting are the remarkably direct invocations of Amun as the pilot of life found in New Kingdom prayers discussed by Jan Assmann.
 One describes him as "Pilot who knows the water, rudder that does not lead astray."
 "You are Amun who comes to him, who calls unto him, the pilot who knows the water, the rudder that does not lead astray" says another.
 "If a man's tongue is the boat's rudder, the Lord of All is its pilot," says still a third.
-If the expression in our graffito is Greek, then, the sentiment is deeply rooted in Egyptian religion.
+If the expression here is Greek, then, the sentiment is deeply rooted in Egyptian religion.
 Although Amun was not the god to whom the temple of Amheida was dedicated, he was certainly the principal god of the western oases.
-Olaf Kaper has kindly told me that there is an image of Amun-Re of Hibis (Amenebis) on the gateway of Ain Birbiyeh, decorated under Augustus, which gives the following titles: "Amun-Re Lord of Hibis, the Great God, strong of might, King of the Gods, who gives [this verb is uncertain] the breath of life, who lets the constricted throat breathe, who causes all that exists to live."
+Olaf Kaper has kindly told us that there is an image of Amun-Re of Hibis (Amenebis) on the gateway of Ain Birbiyeh, decorated under Augustus, which gives the following titles: "Amun-Re Lord of Hibis, the Great God, strong of might, King of the Gods, who gives [this verb is uncertain - OEK] the breath of life, who lets the constricted throat breathe, who causes all that exists to live."